zerodaycode/canyon-book/src/querybuilder.md

 println!("{}", query.sql());
 ```

 This example assumes the `Player` model from [Relationships](./crud_mapping/foreign_keys.md).
-A join can return more columns than `Team` declares; the mapper ignores extras, but it cannot invent required missing fields.
-When you need values from both tables, map the intended projection into an appropriate result type.
-Be explicit about selected columns when names overlap.
+A join can return more columns than `Team` declares: the mapper ignores extras, but it cannot invent required missing fields.

+If you need values from both tables, map that projection into an appropriate result type.
+Select columns explicitly when their names overlap.

 ## Updates and deletes